What Were Mentioned In The Announcement?

-Although PayPal did not reveal whether they will stop providing support for Magento stores or not; its announcement emphasized threats of Magento 1 EOL to help the merchants know what they are going to face and how to deal with it.
+Although PayPal did not reveal whether they will stop providing support for Magento stores, its announcement emphasized threats of Magento 1 EOL to help the merchants know what they are going to face and how to deal with it.

 1. PCI DSS non-compliant Magento merchants can be fined up to $100,000 per month

 Due to Magento 1 EOL, there will be no more security patches for Magento 1’s vulnerabilities that may occur after June 2020.
 As a result, merchants are likely to fall out of PCI DSS compliance.